hossein-zandinejad/Pima-Indians-Diabets-Dataset-Kaggle-/README.md

 Feel free to explore the code and documentation in this repository for more details on the analysis and results.

-If you have any questions or suggestions, please contact Hossein Zandinejad at 610398129.
+If you have any questions or suggestions, please contact me.